tomosterlund/qalendar/docs/index.md

                 fontFamily: 'Nunito', sans-serif,
             },
             // if not set, the mode defaults to 'week'.
 The three available options are 'month', 'week' and 'day'
-            // Please note, that only day mode is available for the calendar in mobile-sized wrappers (~700px wide or less, depending on your root font-size)
+            // Please note, that only day and month modes are available for the calendar in mobile-sized wrappers (~700px wide or less, depending on your root font-size)
             defaultMode: 'day',
             // The silent flag can be added, to disable the development warnings.
 This will also bring a slight performance boost
             isSilent: true,